ponymessenger/use-prosemirror/README.md

 fit for your React project.

 This package lets you bootstrap a minimal, unopinionated React integration quickly, using modern React best practices.
-Unline other integrations, it separates state management and presentation so you can keep your state as high in your render tree as necessary.
+Unlike other integrations, it separates state management and presentation so you can keep your state as high in your render tree as necessary.